Houki Tree Peony

 A beautiful woody peony for the garden, with bold flowers in a rich ruby red with prominent yellow stamens, great as an accent in the garden or massed in borders; unlike perennial peonies, remember not to prune this variety

 Houki Tree Peony features bold lightly-scented ruby-red flowers at the ends of the branches from mid to late spring.
 The flowers are excellent for cutting.
-It has attractive light green foliage edged in shell pink throughout the season.
+It has attractive light green foliage edged in shell pink.
 The narrow compound leaves are highly ornamental but do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Houki Tree Peony is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.